 The stadium got built on the tip of Krestovsky Island bordering the Gulf of Finland, and could initially hold about 100,000 spectators.

-Kirov Stadium officially opened on the 30th of July 1950 with a match between two teams from the city of Leningrad.
+Kirov Stadium officially opened on 30 July 1950 with a match between two teams from the city of Leningrad.
 Shortly after, on the 19th of August, the stadium recorded its highest attendances when 115,000 witnessed Zenit take on CSKA Moscow.
 Extra space was created to accommodate the over-capacity crowd.

 Over the years Kirov Stadium received various refurbishments, for example for the 1980 Olympics, but few major changes.
 The refurbishments did lead to a reduction of capacity to about 80,000.